 Born in France, he studied in Lyon (philosophy) and Paris (clinical psychology), and earned his PhD in philosophy at Paris Descartes University in 2012, then his Habilitation to direct research (HDR) in design at the University of Nîmes in 2015.

 Since 2019, he has been a professor at the School of Design of the Université du Québec à Montréal (UQAM), where he teaches the theory ︎of design ︎ and interaction design ︎.
-He is also the Chairholder of the UQAM Research Chair in Design for e-Mental Health (Diament) ︎.
+Since 2020, he is the Chairholder of the UQAM Research Chair in Design for e-Mental Health (Diament) ︎.
 He is also the co-founder and Editor-in-Chief of the French language design journal Sciences du Design ︎ at the Presses universitaires de France.

 Vial is the author of more than six ︎books ︎ published by Presses universitaires de France, The MIT Press or Springer, including Being and the Screen: How the Digital Changes Perception ; A Short Treatise on Design ; or Advancements in the Philosophy of Design.